‘G’ BY FREE FALL APPARATUS

 Measurement Acceleration due to gravity (g)

-Spheres 2 steel spheres
+Spheres 2 high-quality steel spheres

-Electromagnet Holds sphere at start position
+Electromagnet Holds sphere securely at the starting position

-Timer Digital timer included
+Timer Digital timer for precise measurement

-Height Measurement Readable scale on the column
+Height Measurement Graduated scale on the column for accurate height reading

-Connections Socket connections for magnet and timer
+Connections Socket connections for electromagnet and timer

-Safety Sphere held firmly on contact plate
+Safety Sphere held firmly on contact plate to prevent bouncing

-Construction Durable plastic molded case
+Construction Durable, compact plastic molded case

-Use Physics experiments in labs and classrooms
+Use Ideal for physics experiments in laboratories and classrooms

 Key Features

-• Measures acceleration due to gravity accurately
+• Provides accurate measurement of acceleration due to gravity (g).

 Working Principle

-Use Cases
+Applications / Use Cases

 Reviews